qbroker/nwSaver/README.md

 * Now you should have a TWc that can save
 * You need use a TWc that has already the nwSaver-Plugin.js installed during loading, else saving is not possible

+## nwTWcAppStyle-plugin.js
+The nwTWcAppStyle-plugin.js gives an application like window under nw.js that has the same chrome on Linux and Windows, at present it does not work in a browser.

 ### Tiddlywiki license
 TiddlyWiki is Copyright 2013 UnaMesa Assocation
 It is licensed under a BSD License.
 See [here](https://github.com/TiddlyWiki/tiddlywiki/blob/master/html/copyright.txt) for the exact terms.